motion/orbit/notes/next-umed.md

   - on home and in the tabs, you should be able to drag to sort, there are some bugs
     - sometimes it doesnt work for me, this is the main bug

-- mediator make resolvers simpler:
-  - instead of requiring registering all the commands centrally with mediator, make it so you just call resolveCommand() anywhere and it will register it. this will make Mediator work a bit differently, but it will work with context much more easily
-    - also make it error if you register same command twice

-- add a couple more data apps
-  - Databases
-    - Firebase
-    - MySQL
-    - Redshift
-  - S3
-  - Stripe
-  - Twilio

 - Make App Settings works
   - See how in the little "Manage apps" pane on the right-most tab you can see apps settings, we need to make this actually work with apps
   - We should make this NOT doable with components